 Where Mountains, Ice, and Ocean Meet

 At the edge of the Kenai Peninsula lies a land where the ice age lingers.
 Nearly 40 glaciers flow from the Harding Icefield, Kenai Fjords' crowning feature.
-Wildlife thrives in icy waters and lush forests around the vast expanse of ice.
-Sugpiaq people have relied on coastal lands to nurture a life entwined with the sea.
+Wildlife thrives in icy waters and lush forests along the fjords once carved by the vast expanse of ice.
 Today, shrinking glaciers bear witness to the effects of our changing climate.

-Hikers take in the view of the Harding Icefield.
+Hikers take in mountains rising from glacial ice.
 In the foreground, bearberry turns a brilliant red

 Basic Information